 5. Screens

-The screen offers a simple solution to enlarge a garden by dividing the space into different zones.
-Growing vines on one or more screens can also be a great way to create privacy in your garden or to protect a patio from the eyes of the neighbors.
-Choose evergreen climbing plants to create a decor that will delight you in winter and summer.
+Screens offer a simple solution for enlarging a garden by dividing the space into different zones.
+Growing climbing plants on one or more screens can also be a great way to create privacy in your garden or to protect a patio from the gaze of neighbors.
+Opt for evergreen climbing plants to create a decor that will delight you in winter and summer alike.

 6. Rope

-If you have a lot of plants that need support, like tomatoes, a weave is probably the quickest and easiest way to provide support.
-Simply use a rope or string strung at different levels between two stakes at opposite ends of the row.
+If you have a lot of plants that need support, like tomatoes, a braid is probably the quickest and easiest way to provide support.
+Simply use a rope or twine stretched at different levels between two stakes at opposite ends of the row.
 The plants will then grow between the woven string.

-Bamboo canes make inexpensive and interesting tipis for the vegetable garden.
+Bamboo canes make inexpensive and interesting tepees for the vegetable garden.
 Also ideal for supporting sweet peas.
 Quick to install, they are almost invisible when covered with climbing plants.

-How to fix your climbing plants to their support?
+How do you secure your climbing plants to their supports?

-It is best to set up the support before planting your climbing plant.
-As your plant grows, tie it to the support in several places with garden twine, spreading the shoots out.
-Do not tie it too tightly.
-It is enough to support and direct the plant during its growth.
-Varieties such as sweet peas, clematis and rambler roses will naturally grow up and through the support, wrapping their shoots around the structure to support their own growth.
+It's best to set up the support before planting your climbing plant.
+As your climbing plant grows, tie it to the support in several places with garden twine, spreading out the shoots.
+Don't tie it too tightly.
+Simply support and direct the plant as it grows.
+Varieties such as sweet peas, clematis and rambler roses will naturally grow upwards and through the support, wrapping their shoots around the structure to support their own growth.